STS-3xx: STS-335

 STS-134 was the last scheduled flight of the Shuttle program.
 Because no more were planned after this, a special mission was developed as STS-335 to act as the LON mission for this flight.
 This would have paired Atlantis with ET-122, which had been refurbished following damage by Hurricane Katrina.
 Since there would be no next mission, STS-335 would also carry a Multi-Purpose Logistics Module filled with supplies to replenish the station.

 The Senate authorized STS-135 as a regular flight on 5 August 2010, followed by the House on 29 September 2010, and later signed by President Obama on 11 October 2010.
 However funding for the mission remained dependent on a subsequent appropriations bill.

 Nonetheless NASA converted STS-335, the final Launch On Need mission, into an operational mission (STS-135) on 20 January 2011.
 On 13 February 2011, program managers told their workforce that STS-135 would fly "regardless" of the funding situation via a continuing resolution.
 Finally the U.S. government budget approved in mid-April 2011 called for $5.5 billion for NASA's space operations division, including the Space Shuttle and space station programs.
 According to NASA, the budget running through 30 September 2011 ended all concerns about funding the STS-135 mission.

-With the successful completion of STS-134, STS-335 was rendered unnecessary and launch preparations for STS-135 continued as Atlantis neared LC-39A during her rollout as STS-134 landed at the nearby Shuttle Landing Facility.
+With the successful completion of STS-134, STS-335 was rendered unnecessary and launch preparations for STS-135 continued as Atlantis neared LC-39A during its rollout as STS-134 landed at the nearby Shuttle Landing Facility.

-For the STS-135, no shuttle was available for a rescue mission.
+For STS-135, no shuttle was available for a rescue mission.
 A different rescue plan was devised, involving the four crew members remaining aboard the International Space Station, and returning aboard Soyuz spacecraft one at a time over the next year.
 That contingency was not required.